8 Best Renters Insurance Companies in Maryland of 2026

 Personal Property Coverage

-This pays to repair or replace property that’s stolen or vandalized or that has been damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.
+This pays to repair or replace property stolen, vandalized, or damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.

-Theft coverage, which comes standard in a basic policy, doesn’t just protect your property if someone breaks into your home or if your home is burglarized.
+Theft coverage, which comes standard in a basic policy, doesn’t just protect your property if someone breaks into your home or is burglarized.

 It is also covered when you are outside.
-You'll be covered if you’re miles and miles away and you’re on vacation, and your laptop gets stolen.
+You'll be covered if you’re miles and miles away, on vacation, and your laptop gets stolen.

 Most Common Items Stolen in Home Burglaries